crossplane/crossplane/docs/reference/composition.md

    composed resource.
 1. If connection details are derived from a composed resource's connection secret that composed resource must specify its `writeConnectionSecretToRef`.
+1. The claim and XR must both specify a `writeConnectionSecretToRef`.

-Finally, you can't currently edit a XRD's connection details after the fact.
+Finally, you can't currently edit a XRD's supported connection details.
 The XRD's `spec.connectionSecretKeys` is effectively immutable.
 This may change in future per [this issue][issue-2024]